Teachable moment: Political use

+Arrest of Henry Louis Gates

 In July 2009, Harvard professor Henry Louis Gates was arrested at his home; the incident garnered media attention throughout the United States.
 The mayor of Cambridge, E. Denise Simmons, said that she hoped that the result would be a "teachable moment".
-U.S. President Barack Obama expressed the same hope as Simmons:
+U.S. President Barack Obama expressed the same:

 Obama's use of the phrase attracted considerable comment in the American media and blogosphere.
 Gates himself echoed the same theme, stating, "I told the President that my entire career as an educator has been devoted to racial healing and improved race relations in this country.
 I am determined that this be a teaching moment."

+Others

 On July 4, 2011, Glyn Davis, vice-chancellor of the University of Melbourne, used the term in an article in Campus Review, describing the Australian Higher Education Base Funding Review as a rare opportunity to educate a wider public about how public tertiary education is supported.
 Davis argued that "We (Australian Universities) must show why Australia's public universities returned to the community, many times over, the money spent providing higher education," and that this constituted a teachable moment.

+During the 2025 Canadian federal election, it was revealed that Paul Chiang, a Liberal MP, remarked that Conservative candidate Joe Tay should be reported to the Toronto Chinese Consulate in exchange for a monetary bounty placed by the Hong Kong police.
+He later apologized.
+Liberal Party leader and Prime Minister Mark Carney viewed Chiang's apology as a "teachable moment" by saying it "underscores the respect with which we treat human rights in this country – the differences between Canadian society and other countries."
+On March 31, 2025, Chiang announced that he would withdraw from the 2025 election after the Royal Canadian Mounted Police opened an investigation into his comment.